node-class-may-2023/ComIT_Node/javascript.md

 ```

 * In this example we see how we can change the name value
-* This can affect or change our code workflow so it's better if we pass the value as parameter and then return a new value if we need it
+* This can affect or change our code workflow so it's better if we pass the value as a parameter and then return a new value if we need it
-* Local variables are the once that we only can access from the same place they were defined
+* Local variables are the ones that we only can access from the same place they were defined

 **Example:**
 ```js